ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

     forms:

     : pppp
-        VIRTEL opens port pppp on the default home IP address of the host TCP/IP.
+        VIRTEL opens port pppp on the default home IP address of the host TCP/IP or on the value passed in a parameter list in the started task JCL.
 For example, :2048

     nnn.nnn.nnn.nnn: pppp
         VIRTEL opens port pppp on the indicated IP address. nnn.nnn.nnn.nnn must be a valid HOME address defined in the host TCP/IP.
 For example, 192.168.0.100:2048

     0: pppp
         VIRTEL opens port pppp without associating itself with a particular IP address.
 VIRTEL can receive calls on any HOME address defined in the host TCP/IP.
 For example, 0:2048 (or 0.0.0.0:2048)

+        .. note::

             The combination of IP address and port number must be unique.
 No two VIRTEL can contain a TCP/IP line with the same IP address and port number, except that:

                 - multiple VIRTELs can use a single distributed VIPA address, provided that the address is defined with a non-zero value for the TIMEDAFFINITY parameter.

-        - multiple XOT lines within a single VIRTEL can listen on the same IP address and port number, providing that this same address and port number are not used by another VIRTEL.

-        .. note::

             Note that the use of port numbers less than 1024 may require authorization in the profile of the TCP/IP stack (see for example the RESTRICTLOWPORTS, PORT, and PORTRANGE parameters of the z/OS Communications Server).
 In general, port numbers 1024 and above do not require authorization.